willfaught/willfaught.github.io/content/blog/2016-03-26-macos-its-time-to-take-the-next-step.md

 >[...]

->When these three new developments materialize– UIKit, a new Filesystem, and a new model for people– there will be an explosion in next-generation apps across the ecosystem.
+>When these three new developments materialize&ndash; UIKit, a new Filesystem, and a new model for people&ndash; there will be an explosion in next-generation apps across the ecosystem.
 This ecosystem, now drawn tightly together, will be a collection of four purpose-built operating system variants built on one common, advanced platform, one best described as Apple OS.

 I've been waiting for them to do this for a long time.
 It's so obvious.